uobirlab/barcuk.github.com/startup/markdown.md

 `This is a <a href='www.ros.org'>link</a> to the ROS homepage.`

-Which looks like this when it's on the site.

-This is a [link](www.ros.org) to the ROS homepage.

 ### Internal Links
 For internal URLS, like the Robots or Members pages, the syntax is exactly the same, but you instead provide a path to the page you want to link to based on